the-kido/cs-notes/content/CSCA48 (C Lang)/Composite Data Types.md

+>The bundling of info together into a "compound" or "composite"
+- They have "fields" (1 "component" of the data type) Why is it useful?
+It simplifies many complicated things into one "thing".

 Although there aren't classes in C, there are Composite Data Types, which are an amalgamation of previously made data types!
 ```c
 typedef struct Restaurant_Score // We are declaring a new type!